-On three of the four Wednesdays each month, students participate in a teacher-led "club" activity of their choice, such as arts and crafts, hiking, puzzles or organized sports such as soccer or capture the flag.
+Other Wednesdays, students participate in a teacher-led "club" activity of their choice, such as theatre, baking, hiking, or organized sports such as soccer or capture the flag.
 Depending on the weather, there may be sledding or a trip to Codman Pool.
 If the weather is expected to be warm enough for swimming, parents are notified ahead of time and asked to supply a bathing suit and towel.